Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Implications for inference and comparison to high-dimensional OLS-based methods

 While OLS is unbiased, constructing standard errors is challenging when $p$ is large.
-For instance, \citet{cattaneo2018inference} show that the usual versions of Eicker-White robust standard errors are inconsistent under asymptotics where the number of controls grows as fast as the sample size.
-This result motivates a recent literature to develop high-dimensional OLS-based inference procedures that are valid in settings with many controls \citep[e.g.,][]{cattaneo2018inference,jochmans2018heteroscedasticity,kline2018leaveout}.
+For instance, \citet{cattaneo2018inference} show that conventional Eicker-White robust standard errors are inconsistent under asymptotics where $p$ grows as fast as $n$.
+This result motivates a recent literature to develop high-dimensional OLS-based inference procedures that are valid in settings with many controls \citep[e.g.,][]{cattaneo2018inference,jochmans2020heteroscedasticity,kline2020leave}.

-Figures \ref{fig:dml_bias_std_ols}--\ref{fig:dml_cov_ols} compare the finite sample performance of post double Lasso and OLS with the heteroscedasticity robust HCK standard errors proposed by \citet{cattaneo2018inference}.
-We do not report results for $n=200$ since OLS cannot be applied in this case.
-OLS is unbiased (as expected) and exhibits close-to-exact empirical coverage rates irrespective of the degree of variability in the controls.
+Figures \ref{fig:comparison_ols} compares the finite sample performance of post double Lasso and OLS with the heteroscedasticity robust HCK standard errors proposed by \citet{cattaneo2018inference}.
+Panel (a) shows that OLS exhibits close-to-exact empirical coverage rates irrespective of the magnitude of the coefficients and the implied $R^2$.
 The additional simulation evidence in Appendix \ref{app:additional_simulations} confirms the excellent performance of OLS with HCK standard errors.
-Figure \ref{fig:dml_ci_ols} displays the average length of 90\% confidence intervals and shows that OLS yields somewhat wider confidence intervals than post double Lasso.
+Panel (b) displays the average length of 90\% confidence intervals and shows that OLS yields somewhat wider confidence intervals than post double Lasso. \textbf{[FIGURE \ref{fig:comparison_ols} HERE.]}

-In sum, our simulation results suggest that modern OLS-based inference methods that accommodate many controls constitute a viable alternative to Lasso-based inference methods.
-These methods are unbiased and demonstrate an excellent size accuracy, irrespective of the degree of variability in the relevant controls.
+In sum, our simulation results suggest that modern OLS-based inference methods that accommodate many controls may constitute a viable alternative to Lasso-based inference methods.
+These methods are unbiased and demonstrate an excellent size accuracy, irrespective of the magnitude of the coefficients corresponding to the relevant controls.
 However, there is a trade-off because OLS yields somewhat wider confidence intervals than post double Lasso.

+Finally, it is worth noting that we consider settings where one can easily invert $X^T X$ and the OLS and HCK variance estimators are numerically stable.
+In the case of singular or nearly singular $X^T X$, regularization is often unavoidable; see Section \ref{sec:recommendation} for a discussion of alternatives to OLS and Lasso-based inference methods.